jaspector

 • Sanitation Office (OSSF inspections) (other)

-Typical inspection sequence: Engineering review starts with Development Permit Determination.
+Typical sequence: Engineering review starts with Development Permit Determination.
 Floodplain projects: permit review, possible third-party review, approval, construction, final notice, and final inspection or as-built certification.
 ROW projects: pre-application meeting, completeness review, approval, construction, final inspection.
 OSSF projects: signed Development Permit Determination, then OSSF review and inspections.

-Do I need a building permit in unincorporated Gillespie County, TX?
+01 Do I need a building permit in unincorporated Gillespie County, TX?

 No public countywide general building permit requirement was found for all unincorporated construction.
 Verified county permits and approvals include: Development Permit Determination review before development; floodplain Development Permit for regulated flood-hazard-area development; ROW permit for construction in county public right-of-way; subdivision and manufactured home rental community approvals; and OSSF permits for septic systems.

-How much does a building permit cost in unincorporated Gillespie County, TX?
+02 How much does a building permit cost in unincorporated Gillespie County, TX?

+Building permit fees in unincorporated Gillespie County, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $100.
 Fees are calculated as: Flat-fee or actual-cost based.
 Floodplain: $100 administrative fee plus actual third-party review cost.
 ROW: $0 for aerial utility with no new poles, $50 for individual single-family residential, $500 for multiple single-family/subdivision/MHRC/non-residential.
 OSSF: flat by system type and capacity..
 Plan check fee: Floodplain and ROW: actual cost for third-party engineering review.
 Subdivision and MHRC: actual cost for third-party engineering review and inspection..

-How do I apply for a building permit in unincorporated Gillespie County, TX?
+03 How do I apply for a building permit in unincorporated Gillespie County, TX?

-1. Before development in unincorporated Gillespie County, submit the Development Permit Determination Form to the Engineering Department.
+To apply for a building permit in unincorporated Gillespie County, TX, follow these steps: 1.
+Before development in unincorporated Gillespie County, submit the Development Permit Determination Form to the Engineering Department.
 This is required prior to development, including new construction, grading, and paving.
 2. Engineering reviews the determination form and either returns it marked that no additional permit is required or returns a Development Permit Application with a checklist of required submittals.
 3. If the site is in regulated flood hazard areas, submit the floodplain Development Permit Application with required plans, engineering, other agency permits, and fee payment.
 4. If work will occur in county road right-of-way, request a pre-application or site meeting with the County Engineer, then submit a complete ROW permit application and supporting documents.
 5. If the project needs an on-site sewage facility, obtain the signed Development Permit Determination from the County Engineer's Office, then submit the OSSF permit application and required septic materials to the OSSF office.
 6. Complete required inspections and final notifications with appropriate departments.

-How long does it take to get a building permit in unincorporated Gillespie County, TX?
+04 How long does it take to get a building permit in unincorporated Gillespie County, TX?

-What work is exempt from building permits in unincorporated Gillespie County, TX?
+05 What work is exempt from building permits in unincorporated Gillespie County, TX?

-How do I schedule a building inspection in unincorporated Gillespie County, TX?
+06 How do I schedule a building inspection in unincorporated Gillespie County, TX?

-Inspections can be scheduled via: Floodplain Administrator (floodplain final notice and inspection), County Engineer (ROW permit inspection), Sanitation Office (OSSF inspections).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Gillespie County, TX via: Floodplain Administrator (floodplain final notice and inspection), County Engineer (ROW permit inspection), Sanitation Office (OSSF inspections).